What is SafetyWing?

 Mundi Ventures

-Mundi Ventures is an investment firm that supports founders in sectors such as deep tech, insurtech, and fintech, indicating a strategic interest in innovative solutions within the insurance and technology space.
+Mundi Ventures is an investment firm that supports bold and purpose-driven founders in sectors including deep tech, insurtech, fintech, and climate tech, focusing on backing innovative entrepreneurs building solutions for significant challenges.

 What's next for SafetyWing?